adalkiran/llama-nuts-and-bolts/docs/02-LOADING-TORCH-MODEL.md

 In the ML world, the Pickle library and its format have become a de facto standard.
 However, it comes with certain side effects, such as the risk of malicious code execution, because it allows calling functions during the serialization/deserialization process.
 Alternatives like [Safetensors](https://github.com/huggingface/safetensors) provide a more secure approach to accomplishing these tasks.

-The original LLaMa model weight files were saved via Pytorch in Pickle format.
+The original Llama model weight files were saved via Pytorch in Pickle format.
 You can find these weights in different file formats on the Internet, but we will continue with the original files distributed by Meta.

 Torch model file reader functionality was separated into two packages: [pickle](../src/pickle) and [torch](../src/torch).

 * The [pickle](../src/pickle) package contains functions and structures for reading a generic Pickle (.pkl) file.
-It's important to note that our ported version supports only a limited count of Pickle opcodes necessary for loading specific LLaMa model.
+It's important to note that our ported version supports only a limited count of Pickle opcodes necessary for loading specific Llama model.
 * The [torch](../src/torch) package contains functions and structures specialized for Pytorch model files.
 The Pickle format comes with an elastic structure that allows us to extend it with customized functionalities. ```pickle``` package functions will call/use our customized functions/structures defined in ```torch``` if it reads an ```opcode``` that requires to do, in the file.

 Our steps: